 There are going to be many problems that will arise during not only early sobriety but throughout the course of your lifelong sober journey.
 Relationships are just one of the more dangerous traps.
 The primary objective must be to stay focused on the key ingredient to successful progress; sobriety.

-If you think you have a problem with alcohol, seek help today.
+If you think you have a problem with alcohol, seek our help today.
 The promise of recovery is not guaranteed, and neither is your success in dealing with relationship problems.
 However, the solution to your problems needs to begin with sobriety.
-Start your journey by getting help today at 888-380-0342.